Airbus, Boeing spar over jet production strategy

 Airbus says it tries to avoid excessive output swings and that it has kept output more stable during the major crises of the last decade.
 Boeing says it responds to market forces, though it is also less constrained by Europe's labour laws.

-A senior Boeing BA.N official denied that there was anything speculative or risky about its production plans.
+A senior Boeing official denied that there was anything speculative or risky about its production plans.

 "Today we are building 42 (737-family) airplanes a month and plan to go to 47 in 2017.
 We see very strong demand after that, in fact we see upward pressure in rates," said Randy Tinseth, vice president of marketing at Boeing Commercial Airplanes.